Interface 16×2 LCD with STM32 (No I2C) — 4-bit Guide

 }

-• The command that we send should also be 4 bit wide.
-Therefore we have to first send the higher nibble, and than lower nibble.
+- The command that we send should also be 4 bit wide.
+Therefore we have to first send the higher 4bits, and then lower 4bits.
 RS pin must be 0, for the command operation.

 void lcd_send_data (char data)